quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 Background context involves understanding different methods courts use, such as reliance damages (costs incurred by the non-breaching party) and expectation damages (the benefit lost).

-Example: If Party A breaches a contract, causing Party B to lose $10,000 in profits, then Party B may seek $10,000 as expectation damages.
+Example: If Party A breaches a contract, causing Party B to lose $10,000 in profits, then Party B may seek$10,000 as expectation damages.
 :p How does a court typically calculate expectation damages?
 ??x
 A court would generally use the following formula:
-\[ \text{Expectation Damages} = \text{Value of Performance by Non-Breaching Party} - \text{Residual Value (or Benefit)} \]
+$$\text{Expectation Damages} = \text{Value of Performance by Non-Breaching Party} - \text{Residual Value (or Benefit)}$$

-For instance, if Party B expected to make $15,000 but ended up with only $5,000 due to the breach, then their expectation damages would be:
+For instance, if Party B expected to make $15,000 but ended up with only$5,000 due to the breach, then their expectation damages would be:
-\[ 15,000 - 5,000 = 10,000 \]
+$$15,000 - 5,000 = 10,000$$x??
-x??

 ---
 #### Concept: Common Law and UCC Remedies